ona-li-toki-e-jan-Epiphany-tawa-mi/VineBoomErrors-vscode/README.md

     - The time, in milliseconds, to space apart each Vine boom.
     - Allowable values: `non-negative`
     - Default: `100`
+- `vineBoomErrors.players`
+    - The command-line players to play the Vine boom effect with.
+Uses the first one found to be present, searching from left to right.
+If one of the present players causes issues, remove it.
+If your player is not present, add it to the front.
+Must be compatible with MP3s.
+    - Default: `["mplayer", "mpv", "ffplay", "omxplayer", "cmdmp3win", "cvlc", "play", "mpg123"]`

 ## How to build